+Arthropods constitute one of the most important groups in the arctic food chain.
+The group contains both herbivores and predators and monitoring of them pertains to both biodiversity and community composition as well as abundance and emergence phenology.
 Arthropods are sampled by means of yellow pitfall traps.
 Window traps are used for flying insects.
 The traps are emptied weekly throughout the snow free season.
-Samples are stored at the

-Greenland Institute of Natural Resources (GINR) and shipped to, sorted, and identified at the Department of Bioscience, Aarhus University, Silkeborg.
+Samples are stored at the Greenland Institute of Natural Resources (GINR) and shipped to, sorted, and identified at the Department of Ecoscience, Aarhus University, Silkeborg.
 Samples are stored at Naturhistorisk Museum, Aarhus.